Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use (inspect symlink targets or normalize paths) and when not to use (for full path resolution with existence checks).
-Directly names the alternative tool 'realpath'.
+Explicitly says when to use ('inspect symlink targets or normalize paths') and when not to use ('Not for full path resolution with existence checks'), and recommends 'realpath' as an alternative.
+Provides clear usage context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.